-Do you need to try and keep cost down while creating your herb and veggie gardens?
-Well, here is some tips on getting started with simple DIY’s to start your seedlings.
+Do you need to try and keep the cost down while creating your herb and veggie gardens?
+Well, here are some tips on getting started with simple DIY’s to start your seedlings.

-Once you have decided on how many you will need begin saving and prepping for your seed homes.
+Once you have decided on how many you will need to begin saving and prepping for your seed homes.
 Here are some suggestions to get you started.
-NO COST DIY’s!
+NO COST DIYs!
 That’s the best part!

 3) Toilet Paper Rolls: Take a roll of either toilet or paper towels and cut in half.
 The paper towel I can get 3 rolls.
 Fold bottom over (picture) and ready to go!

 4) Recycled pots and trays from past purchases: Buying flowers or other items I have kept the containers and now can use as starters.
 Love the smaller ones!

 5) Egg cartons: The paper egg cartons are great for starting your seedlings.
 You just have to cut them apart and then plant right into the ground carton and all.
 Easy Peasy!

 6) Hallowed out oranges, lemons, limes, or avocadoes: Gonna try this one!
 I haven’t done this before but will this year!

 7) Old yogurt containers or any small containers: Sure have plenty of these around or containers with no matching lids.
 What the heck?
 Where do those go?